elastos/Elastos/README.md

-# Elastos is Blockchain Powered Internet
+# Elastos is a Blockchain Powered Internet

 Welcome to Elastos!